ui-widgets-js/popup-menu/README.md

 ```
 Check <a href="https://github.com/ui-widgets-js/popup-menu/blob/master/demo/index.js">demo/index.js</a> for the full example code.

-## Styling the popup menu
+## Styling the PopupMenu

-Modify the font, the color, or any other style property of the PopupMenu by adding css to your web application.
+Modify the font, the color, or any other property of the PopupMenu by adding css for _popup-menu_ tag in your application.
+For example:

-The example of modifying style of the PopupMenu:
 ```
   body popup-menu {
-    color: lightbule;
+    color: blue;
     border: 1px solid lightblue;
   }
 ```